-There's a lot of information out there about life insurance, but you don't need to understand it all to get started.
+There's a lot of information out there about life insurance, but you don't need to understand all of it to get started.
 The basic premise is simple: Life insurance gives you peace of mind while you're alive, and financial support for your loved ones when you're gone.
 It's something you should have if there are people in your life depending on you for everyday living expenses, college tuition, or retirement income.

 Most likely, yes.
 Especially if you have someone depending on you for financial support.

-With some policies, you get additional benefits to use during your lifetime, like accessing the policy's cash value, which can be used for a down payment on a home.
-However, accessing the cash value will reduce the policy's total cash value and death benefit.
-You can also accelerate death benefits and use them for health care needs.
+With some policies, you get additional benefits to use during your lifetime, like accessing the policy's cash value, which can be used to help pay college tuition or for a down payment on a home.
+However, accessing the cash value will reduce the policy's available cash surrender value and death benefit.
+If you have a terminal illness, you can also accelerate the death benefit and use it for healthcare needs.

 The person or entity that receives the benefit amount upon the death of the insured.